Md-Yaseen-Dev/Course--Deep-JavaScript-Foundations-v3/Readme.md

 ## Shadowing Prototype

 When creating a property on an object that has the same property name on its prototype chain it will shadow the proeprty on its prototype.
-This means that the property defined on the object will aleays be found first instead of looking through the prototype for the  proeprty.
+This means that the property defined on the object will always be found first instead of looking through the prototype for the  property

 __Example__